Guide to the Limit of Indemnity

 What's your risk?

 Major claims are almost always unexpected and the circumstances usually unforeseen - their size will often catch people unawares.
+Clauses that limit liability in the terms and conditions can be useful to a point but they should certainly not be relied upon, especially for larger claims.

 The claimant's legal costs